 - Pinterest for Travel Bloggers

 - Ultimate Pinterest Group for Travel Bloggers

 How much do you typically spend when starting a travel blog?

-I spent less than $200 during my first year of blogging.
-This included purchasing a domain name, hosting, a Gmail email address, and two different templates.
-I could have gotten a free email address with my domain name, but I like Gmail so for an extra $5 per month I found it was worth it.
+I spent less than $150USD during my first year of blogging.
+This included purchasing a domain name, hosting, an email address, and two different templates.

 How can you make money from your travel blog?

-Amazon Affiliate: Amazon is by far my favourite affiliate program for making money from my blog.
+Amazon Affiliates: Amazon is by far my favourite affiliate program for making money from my blog.
 You can control exactly what you are advertising on your website.
 Basically, you post a link to an item that can be purchased on Amazon, and you get a percentage of the sale.
 It’s important you only post products you use and believe in.
 People are not silly and if you are trying to advertise a product on your website with the intention of making money and it is not practical for your audience, you will lose readers.
-Also, you have to make a sale within 90 days of joining to stay in the program.
-Here is one of my examples of an Amazon Affiliate post.
+Note that you have to make a sale within 90 days of joining to stay in the program.

 How long does it take before you can start making money from your blog?

 You can start making money right away using affiliate links, however you don’t want to blast your audience with them.
 Post some articles that are purely advice articles, and then post others with affiliate links.
 It is a steady climb making money from your blog.